Founder | Executive Director

 Jim Williams lives in the Sierra Nevada’s and is passionate about the environment.
 He created a hiking collective to share some of these passions and teach his community basic trail safety and “leave no trace” ethics.
 He’s in the wilderness often, and would like to buy a ranch someday to house rescued pit bulls.
 Jim also plays and writes metal/hardcore music.
 Currently he is spending his time collecting and distributing warm clothes and sleeping bags/blankets to the homeless population of Reno, NV.

 Chris is a Restoration Ecologist living in Seattle, WA.
 He has 15+ years experience in non-profit management, project/program management, grant writing/management, public administration, community outreach, and partnership development/maintenance.
 Since a young age Chris longed to lead a life that makes a positive impact on the environment and it’s human and non human inhabitants.

 Tyson is a Canadian social activist, filmmaker, and founder of Back Porch Media, a company devoted to creating socially aware media productions.
 Tyson’s films have been screened in Film Festivals, on PBS, the Canadian Broadcasting Corporation, and as viral videos on the Internet and around the world.
 Over the past 10 years, Tyson has established himself as a Director, Editor, and Producer working on a large array of film projects.
 Seeing the devastation immediately following the Haiti earthquake and the desperate need for relief and rebuiding inspired him to take direct action and get involved with One Hundred For Haiti.
-He spends his time between New York City and Vancouver, BC.
+He spends his time between Salt Lake City and Vancouver, BC.